 The penalties are big if you get it wrong.
 The IRS takes income tax really seriously and you have to get it exactly right.
 E.x.a.c.t.l.y.
 Even if you’re $100 off you will be penalized with interest.

 Net-net, you’ll end up in the same place or worse off.
 So after you’ve lowered your employees’ salary, paid for their rent, allocated the benefit to their W2 and your company’s FICA taxes, paid for your accountants to figure the whole thing out, you ta-da! are in the exact same spot.
 Maybe even worse off because you wasted a lot of time.

 Bottom line: unless the IRS specifically excludes a perk (full list here: Publication 15), you need to include the FMV of that benefit in their W2.
 Here’s our short list of startup perks that should be included in your employee’s W2 as taxable income:

 So what about the little stuff?
 The team lunches?
 The coffees?
-For startups it is often its too small to worry about.
+For startups, it is often it’s too small to worry about.
 As long as you keep these “perks” small, reasonable, and infrequent, you should be fine.
-For startups it’s just to cumbersome to account for.
+For startups, it’s just too cumbersome to account for.
 It would be unreasonable or administratively impracticable.